(con't from Part XXXII)

-Fugue subjects beginning on the mediant are probably not a large enough group to generalize about their treatment, however there seems to be no reason they cannot do so in a wholly satisfactory manner (examples are found in Op.
-19, 27, 29, 30), just as composers have begun fugue subjects on every other note of the scale including the supertonic and leading tone.
+Fugue subjects beginning on the mediant are probably not a large enough group to generalize about their treatment, however there seems to be no reason they cannot lead to a wholly satisfactory composition (the fugues from Op.
+19, 27, 29, and 30 are examples).

 So much for textbook theory.

-Starting on the mediant is likely to be tonally ambiguous however and often introduces a few complexities in counterpoint and harmonization, but nothing that cannot be handled.
+Starting on the mediant note can introduce a few complexities in counterpoint and harmonization, but these things have easy enough solutions.

 Strongly ambiguous tonality is not a good idea in a fugue subject because it limits the possibilities for counterpoint; what the fugue-writer needs to do is find a path between too much ambiguity and too little, but being unsure if the fugue starts in a major or minor key is usually "too little" [See blog, When We Have Art, Part II] -- the same problem can apply to subjects that start on the dominant of a minor key, unless the "sharp" 6th and 7th degrees of the scale appear.

-Those who discourage starting a fugue on the mediant usually cite the fact that the answer would have to begin on the leading tone, a 5th higher, which is "impossible" because tonic harmony prevails as the answer begins, dovetailed as it is with end of the subject; while the initial premise my be good it does not take into consideration any contrapuntal ways to get around it, such as by making the tail of the subject (last few notes) point strongly to the dominant, as this subject does.
+Those who discourage starting a fugue on the mediant usually cite the fact that the answer would have to begin on the leading tone, a 5th higher, which is "impossible" because tonic harmony prevails as the answer begins, dovetailed as it is with end of the subject; while the premise is good it does not take into consideration subjects which have a tail or final note pointing strongly to the dominant key, as this subject does.

 Here dominant harmony prevails at the conclusion of the subject, and we find the answer starting on scale degree 7 which is devoid of any objectionable unprepared dissonance with the countersubject.